jldantas/leet/README.md

 Clone the git repository and use pip to manually install it.
 Pip should download all the necessary packages.

-In the folder where you cloned the respository:
+In the folder where you cloned the repository:

 ```
 pip install .